seL4/sel4-tutorials/tutorials/hello-world/hello-world.md

 $
 ```

+### Run Hello, World using QEMU

 The final image can be run by:
 /*? macros.simulate_block() ?*/

 This will run the result on an instance of the [QEMU](https://www.qemu.org) simulator.
 If everything has worked, you should see:

 ```